jontoloid/zzukreport/README.md

 # ShadyPriest

 a zzukBot CC for Shadow Priests **and pure wand spamming!** from Level 1 onwards.
-This CC makes use of Mind Flay and Shadowform while also wanding for quite a big portion.
+This CC makes use of Mind Flay and Shadowform (if available) while also wanding for quite a big portion.
 This does currently not offer any amazing features like automated talenting or anything along the lines, here is a list of the features.

 * Health- and Manapotion usage